 You won’t find two more energetic people with bigger smiles on their faces in Sayulita than these two.

 7. Escape to San Pancho

 The next town over is what Sayulita was 5-10 years ago.
 It’s a weekly day trip for me to go somewhere a little more quiet.
 That’s not to say they don’t have everything that Sayulita has, including some of the best restaurants and a sunset that everyone claps for each day.

 For a full list of all the things to do in Sayulita, check out my ‘top 16 Things You HAVe To Do In Sayulita“

-Things cool down a bit in October, just as the holidays begin starting with Dia de los Muertos at the end of the month.
+Things cool down a bit in Sayulita in October, just as the holidays begin starting with Dia de los Muertos at the end of the month.

-November is my favorite month personally because the water is perfect, it’s sunny every day and it’s the calm of the storm before the high season.
+November is my favorite month in Sayulita personally because the water is perfect, it is sunny every day and it’s the calm of the storm before the high season.
 Not to say that I don’t enjoy December and January.
 The atmosphere picks up and it’s a lot of fun.
 If it feels too crowded, like on a local holiday weekend, I just take a 10 minute cab to San Pancho, a sleepier version of Sayulita.

-Things settle down in February a bit, so it’s similar to November, but a bit warmer.
+Sayulita settles down a bit in February, so it’s similar to November, but a bit warmer.
 March and April marks the beginning of the hot months in Sayulita.
 The town is a lot more quiet, so it’s great time to go if you want to avoid most of the visitors.